-Ho Chi Minh Trail was has been used by surfers to access the world-class surf breaks of Blacks Beach since the 1960s.
+Ho Chi Minh Trail has been used by surfers to access the world-class surf breaks of Blacks Beach since the 1960s.

-The trail takes its name from the infamous jungle trail the Viet Cong used during the Vietnam War, a reference to the secretive nature of the La Jolla trail or maybe its challenging and jungle-like features.
+The trail presumably takes its name from the infamous jungle trail the Viet Cong used during the Vietnam War, a reference to the secretive nature of the La Jolla trail or maybe its challenging and jungle-like features.

 The trail starts off between homes in the wealthy neighborhood of La Jolla Farms.
 Passing by the houses, it soon opens up to a steep canyon that the trail will follow all the way to the beach.

 The canyon is covered in sage, buckwheat, cactus, lemonade berry and other coastal chaparral plants.
 At the top of the canyon, is the Salk Institute for Biological Studies, famed for its architecture.
 Across the canyon on the top of the bluff to the north is Torrey Pines Glider Port, where paragliders fly using the updrafts from the tall bluffs.

 As the trail heads down into the canyon it bends southwest towards the ocean.
 Once you reach the bottom of the canyon, the trail begins to follow a small stream and the vegetation comes thicker with palms and anise lining the trail.
 Just as you reach the bottom, you’ll encounter a bridge made of a board, and it’s time to employ your balance beam skills.